 The beginning of verse 18 from the 5th chapter of the Qur’an, entitled al-Ma’idah (The Table).
 The text is executed in a Kufi script at 5 lines per page in horizontal format.
 This particular script is differentiated by the upper stroke of the letter kaf (k) which slants to the right before turning to the left.
 The text is executed in black ink, while red dots indicating vocalization may have been added later.
 Diacritical marks also appear to have been added subsequently: for example, glottal stops (hamza) are marked in green ink, while duplications of consonants (tashdid) are executed in gold ink, 10th century; Unknown Calligrapher, Public domain, via Wikimedia Commons

 The Naskhi script, on the other hand, started replacing the Kufic script during the 11th century.
 However, there are scholars that estimate both scripts were utilized centuries before they were given prominence.
-The Naskhi script is rounder in appearance and mostly used for scribing rather than decoration.
+The Naskhi script is rounder in appearance and is mostly used for scribing rather than decoration.
 The Naskhi script was mostly used to write administrative documents as well as to transcribe various texts, including the Qur’an.
 It was easier to read because it did not have the decorative elements we see in the Kufic script.

 An easy way to identify this script is through the lack of “hooks” or small “lobes” adorning the ends of letters.